ueyudiud/Alopecurus-Demo/README.md

 ```
 make
 ```
+The project should support to be built on Linux and MacOS by the same process, but it has been not examined yet.
-If you're not using Microsoft Windows, you may need to reconfigurate the makefile.
+If you are not using these OS, you may need to reconfigurate the makefile.

 ### Running Interactive Interpreter
 The resulting excutive file of the compile process can be used as an interpreter.
 Running the folloing command will start a interactive interpreter session.